 The experience begins at Nadi International Airport, where a Kokomo employee escorts you to your private helicopter transfer.
 Swooping over volcanic mountains, the ride continues 40 nautical miles straight over the sea before you notice Kokomo, a tiny island with a couple of villas strewn about.
 Activities abound, such as waterfall hikes, snorkeling, scuba diving, sailing, and an indulgent spa which can accommodate couples' treatments.
 But if you’re the honeymooner who just wants some alone time, you can always just soak up the sun from the comfort of your own beachfront villa.

 Owned and built by Australian real estate mogul Lang Walker, Kokomo has been a passion project in sustainable development since the beginning.
-The design of each villa embraces local Fijian traditions, made from the finest local building materials such as timber from local plantations and stone from the island.
+The design of each villa embraces local Fijian traditions, made from the finest local building materials such as timber from local farms and stone from the island.
 Furnishings are clean and contemporary, and each beachfront villa has direct, private access to the water as well as a private pool and outdoor shower.
 Every inch of this place is so gorgeous, you hardly need to leave your room, and knowing that it was built to conserve energy and minimize carbon footprints makes this an indulgent yet guilt-free experience.

 Something else to consider is that 90% of Kokomo’s staff are local Fijians.
 While some tropical island destinations tend to import their workers (i.e., nearly every resort in the Maldives), giving back to the local communities by way of sustainable job development creates a sense of community that is difficult to replicate.
 In short, the service you’ll receive is generally more enthusiastic about the destination.
 From the moment a Kokomo employee greets you in Nadi and escorts you to your helicopter transfer to Kokomo, to the moment the wait staff lines up to sing the tearjerking Fijian farewell song “Isa Lei,” you will feel an intense, personal connection to the staff.
 Whatever sort of honeymoon you are looking for, experiencing the service here adds an instantly memorable emotional dimension to your trip.